 E-mu Audity

 Only one Audity ever came off the assembly line.
-It is a state of the art computer based analog synthesizer commissioned by ex-Tangerine Dreamer Peter Baumann in 1979.
+At the time, it was a state of the art computer based analog synthesizer commissioned by ex-Tangerine Dreamer Peter Baumann in 1979.
 It came at a time when E-mu, like other synth manufacturers of the time, were making a move towards producing an instrument that was more compact and more advanced than the purely analog modular beasts they had been making.
 Under pressure from synths like Sequential's Prophet-5, E-mu set out to make a very powerful analog synth.
 The Audity was a 16-voice instrument with a massive amount of programmability and stability thanks to the computer based technology that controlled it.

 Unfortunately the instrument was so expensive ($70,000) that nobody wanted to buy one.
 It was also a bear to program.
 E-mu wound up shelving it in order to start over with a new concept inspired by the Fairlight.
 This led to a sophisticated and much cheaper sampler - the Emulator 1.
 But the Audity had not been forgotten by E-mu.
 Much of the Audity's multi-timbral design went into the creation of the sample-playback Proteus synthesizers, which in turn paved way for the Audity 2000 sound module!